pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Effect: Creating a succinct essence containing everything necessary for progress and nothing that distracts.
+Effect: As demonstrated by this prompt, creating a succinct essence containing everything necessary for progress and nothing that distracts.

 ***

-Scope: Focus on the most important elements based on the conversation's nature, adjusting detail level to match complexity while ensuring enough context to continue without referencing the full dialogue.
+Scope: progressive structure that preserves continuity, nuance, and compaction.
+Focus on the most important elements based on the conversation's nature, adjusting detail level to match complexity while ensuring enough context to continue without referencing the full dialogue.
 ```

 ### Summary